sachasayan/minstrel/projectContext.md

 2.  **Outline Generation:**

-    - The user clicks the "Proceed to Outline" button in the `ChatInterface`.
+    - The user clicks the "Proceed to Outline" button in the `AppSidebar`.
-    - This triggers the `sendMessage` function in `chatManager.ts` with the stage set to 'outline'.
+        - This dispatches an `addChatMessage` action with the message "Proceed to outline.".
-    - The `Skeleton.md` content is included in the prompt.
+        - The listener in `chatListeners.ts` intercepts this action and calls `sendMessage()`.
+        - `sendMessage` calls `buildPrompt()`, which includes the latest user message and, if requested by the model, the content of `Skeleton.md`.
         - The model generates the outline and saves it to `Outline.md` using the `<write_file>` tag.
-    - The `updateFile` action updates the Redux store.
+        - The `updateFile` action in `projectsSlice.ts` updates the Redux store.

 3.  **Chapter Generation (Future):**